10 Most Popular Traditional Egyptian Food

 You combine them with a fresh blend of cilantro, parsley, white onion, garlic, and leek, which gives ta’meya its brilliant green hue—cumin, coriander, paprika, cayenne, salt, and pepper, as well as chickpea flour.

-Furthermore, It’s no surprise that this traditional Egyptian food Ta’meya is such a popular Egyptian dish; it’s full of distinct, fresh flavor.
+Furthermore, it’s no surprise that traditional Egyptian food Ta’meya is such a popular dish; it’s full of distinct, fresh flavor.

 4. Fattah